-Kanye West: 5 takeaways from rapper's Charlamagne interview
+5 takeaways from Kanye's interview with Charlamagne

 The rapper opened up about his mental health, family, art, his beef with Jay-Z and his complicated relationship with former President Barack Obama.

-According to a tweet from Charlamagne Tha God, the nearly two-hour interview was recorded on April 18, a few days after West resurfaced on Twitter to share a series of tweets that have prompted fans and critics to question his mental wellness.
+The nearly two-hour interview released Tuesday but according to a tweet from Charlamagne Tha God, their conversation was recorded on April 18, a few days after West resurfaced on Twitter to share a series of tweets that have prompted fans and critics to question his mental wellness.

 West wants an apology from President Barack Obama